ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/328400 Planting Irrigation.md

    1. Wire insulation must be color dyed full depth.
    1. Electrical Work
    1. Comply with all applicable electrical codes.

-   1. EXECUTION
+## Execution

 1. EXAMINATION
    1. Verify existing site conditions per Article 1.05 this Section.
    1. Soil Conditions
    1. Investigate the type of soil and conditions in which these lines are to be installed and allow for same in proposal.
    1. No extra will be allowed due to difficulty in trenching.
 1. PREPARATION
    1. Layout and stake system before beginning installation.
    1. Notify Owner five (5) working days in advance to inspect layout.
    1. Inspection does not relieve installer of coverage problems due to improper placement of heads after staking.